mezzio/mezzio/doc/book/features.md

 - **Error Handling**

   Applications should handle errors gracefully, but also handle them differently in development versus production.
-Expressive provides both basic error handling via Stratigility's own `FinalHandler` implementation, as well as more advanced error handling via two specialized error handlers: a templated error handler for production, and a Whoops-based error handler for development.
+Mezzio provides both basic error handling via Stratigility's own `FinalHandler` implementation, as well as more advanced error handling via two specialized error handlers: a templated error handler for production, and a Whoops-based error handler for development.